-Coach DeLong has been coaching for 24 years, 22 of them at Canyon High School and 2 years at Burroughs High School in Burbank, CA. He began his running career in high school running a 4:17 in the 1600m, then in college running a 14:55 in the 5,000m and a 4:10 in the 1600m.
+Coach DeLong has been coaching for 34 years, 32 of them at Canyon High School and 2 years at Burroughs High School in Burbank, CA. He began his running career in high school running a 4:17 in the 1600m, then in college running a 14:55 in the 5,000m and a 4:10 in the 1600m.
 He attended USC and graduated from Point Loma Nazarene College in 1984.
-From there he began his first teaching job at Jordan Jr. High in Burbank, CA, then 2 years at Burroughs High School, and has spent the last 20 years teaching math at Canyon High School.
+From there he began his first teaching job at Jordan Jr. High in Burbank, CA, then 2 years at Burroughs High School, and has spent the last 30 years teaching math at Canyon High School.
 He has competed in several marathons, with a PR at age 35 of 2:54.
 He placed 100th at the Boston Marathon in 1996.
-He’s been married to his wife Lisa for 25+ years and has 3 children; Jessica, Joelle, and Jacob.
+He’s been married to his wife Lisa for 35+ years and has 3 children; Jessica, Joelle, and Jacob.
 In his spare time, you can find him in the Jacuzzi, playing golf, or spending time with his family or alumni runners.
-You may find him screaming for more ice-cream as he watches his favorite movie “It’s A Beautiful Life.”
+You may find him driving down the road in his Arcimoto on the way to the golf course.

 Canyon Track is always looking for event coaches.
 If you are interested in becoming a track coach, please contact

 George Velarde at 661-713-5496 or email me at firstname.lastname@example.org

 All coaches must get certified by the Wm S. Hart Union School District